jasonmlehman/circleoflicensing/README.md

 I check a lot of other attributes for the user that I will append to the script.
 I check their creation date in active directory and only move users back to E1/F3 if their account has been active for more than 30 days (gives users time to get a device and activate office).

-Use this as a starting point and let me know how you might want it ehnahced!
+Use this as a starting point and let me know how you might want it enhanced!